falpi/openapi2wadl/README.md

 - Unsupported numeric constraint: `multipleOf`
 - Composition constructs (`allOf`, `anyOf`, `oneOf`) are not yet supported
-- Schema `description` / `title` annotations are not included in WADL/XSD
+- Schema `description` / `title` annotations are not included in converted files

 ---